devopsdojoconsortium/dojoconsortium.org/content/test-architecture/best-practices.md

 ## Shift Left

 **_["Write tests, not too many, mostly integration." - Guillermo Rauch.](https://kentcdodds.com/blog/write-tests)_**

-At Walmart we have slightly modified the [testing trophy pattern](https://kentcdodds.com/blog/write-tests) and are calling it the testing lava lamp, but the idea is the same.
-From bottom to top, in the diagram below, you can see Static, Unit, Integration, Functional and E2E.
-As you go up the lava lamp, confidence improves, but speed, cost, development time and stability gets worse.
-For this reason the lion's share of tests should be integration tests which has the best balance of cost & confidence.
-[More details on the lava lamp can be found here.](/docs/testing)

 As part of your build & release pipeline, everything except for E2E tests (i.e. all deterministic tests) should be executed as part of a pull request gate, only allowing a merge to trunk when they all pass.
 Vertical E2E tests should be run in each environment to which they are deployed and used as gates to promote them to the next environment or rolled back automatically if they fail.
 Horizontal E2E tests should not be run as part of the release pipeline, but still executed as part of a cron or other regularly scheduled check.